Practices for the Age 4 and 5-6 Years Old Age Groups

 Beyond these two important starter skills, kids should be taught only what they ask about or what the coach feels they are ready for individually.
 Visit the Soccer Skills Page for more information about exactly what skills to teach kids in the 4 and 5-6 years old age group.

 Remember, the Walker Recreation Department does not provide uniforms or personal safety gear for the players!
 Parents are responsible for providing all sports safety gear that they see fit.
-Shin guards are required!
+Shin guards, fully covered by proper socks, are required!
+(Learn more.)